sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Create a pod in yaml but do not run: kubectl run nginx --image=nginx --dry-run=client -o yaml > bee.yaml

-get more inforation like nodes from this command: kubectl get pods -o wide
+get more information like nodes from this command: kubectl get pods -o wide